 The Cancer Research Institute established Clinic and Laboratory Integration Program to support investigators who are studying critical topics at the intersection of laboratory and clinical research in immuno-oncology.
 CLIP grants provide up to $200,000 over a two-year period.

 In partnership with the Chordoma Foundation (CF), CRI has secured limited funding that will provide for additional CLIP grants focused on topics related to accelerating the development of effective treatments and ultimately a cure for chordoma, a rare type of cancer that occurs in the bones of the skull base and spine.
 Please be advised that CF has chordoma models and banked tumor samples that are available to the research community.
 For more information, please email firstname.lastname@example.org.

 CLIP Grants provide funding for qualified scientists who are working to explore clinically relevant questions aimed at improving the effectiveness of cancer immunotherapies.
 The grant will support pre-clinical and translational research, which will provide information that can be directly applied to optimizing cancer immunotherapy in the clinic.

 Candidates for a CLIP Grant must hold a faculty appointment as a tenure-track assistant professor (or higher rank) at the time of award activation.
+If not, documentation from their institution must accompany the Letter of Intent indicating they will hold the position of assistant professor (or higher rank) by the time of award activation.
 CRI has no citizenship restrictions, and research supported by the award may be conducted at medical schools and research centers in the United States or abroad.
 Please note that CLIP Grants do not support research at for-profit institutions.

 CLIP Grants provide up to $100,000 per year for two years.
 The funds may be used for salary, technical assistance, supplies, capital equipment, or scientific travel.
 CRI does not provide funds for indirect costs.
 Payments are made quarterly in U.S. currency to the host institution.